 Blair Boone-Migura - Founder & Executive Director

 Blair is a guest lecturer at the University of Hawaii at Manoa in the Music Department, where he teaches a course in French & German song literature and private voice lessons.
-He has also taught courses in vocal pedagogy and coached the opera workshop, and given masterclasses in French song.
+He has also taught courses in vocal pedagogy, coached the opera workshop, and given masterclasses in French song.
 Additionally, Blair has worked as an adjunct faculty member at The New School, Hunter College, and Queensborough College in New York.